MrChillStorm/field-mantle/README.md

 Field Mantle works well on natural fibers like cotton and canvas, as well as poly-cotton blends and some polyester fabrics.

 > **Note:** When applying to polyester or synthetic-rich fabrics, reduce the heat gun temperature to avoid melting or damaging the fibers.
+Pay special attention to Velcro (hook-and-loop) closures — even a few seconds of excessive heat can soften and fuse the hooks, leaving pockets or flaps with little to no grip.
 ---

 ## License